Adversarial Prompt Distillation for Vision-Language Models: Experiments

 \item \textbf{APT-V} We construct APT-V as one of our baselines, which uses visual prompts to defend against adversarial attacks.
 This method is an adversarial adaptation of Visual Prompt Tuning (VPT~\cite{jia2022visual}), where learnable visual prompts are added to deeper transformer layers of the image encoder.

-\item \textbf{APT-VL} We construct APT-VL as an additional baseline, which employs multimodal adversarial prompt tuning.
-This approach combines deep vision and text prompt tuning for adversarial robustness, with visual and textual prompts inserted into the transformer layers of the vision and language branches.
+\item \textbf{APT-VL} We construct APT-VL as an additional baseline, which employs bimodal adversarial prompt tuning.
+This approach combines deep vision and text prompt tuning for robustness, with visual and textual prompts inserted into the transformer layers of the vision and language branches.

-\item \textbf{FAP-VL}~\cite{zhou2024few} FAP-VL is an existing method that leverages visual and textual prompts for adversarial prompt tuning.
-It utilizes a novel training objective to enhance the consistency of multimodal features while encouraging differentiated unimodal features between natural and adversarial examples. \end{itemize}
+\item \textbf{FAP-VL}~\cite{zhou2024few} FAP-VL is an existing method that uses visual and textual prompts for adversarial prompt tuning.
+It employs a novel training objective to enhance the consistency of bimodal features while encouraging differentiated unimodal features between natural and adversarial examples.